stolostron/rhacm-docs/about/glossary_terms.md

 The graphical user interface for Red Hat Advanced Cluster Management.

+### Deployable {d-term-deployable}

+A resource that retrieves and contains the output of a build, packages the output with configuration properties, and installs the package in a pre-defined location so that it can be tested or run.

 ### Governance and risk {#g-term-3-govern}

 The  Red Hat Advanced Cluster Management processes used to manage security and compliance.